What Is Shared Hosting?

 How does shared hosting work?

-Each website user account’s files and any applications are stored in separate partitions on the server, and every one has its own file directory tree.
+Each website user account’s files and any applications are stored in separate partitions on the server, and everyone has their own file directory tree.
 Users don’t have access to either the basis or to every other’s files.
 All accounts on the shared server share computing resources of the online server.

 Also Read: What Is Web Hosting